 What I Learned: The Intersection of Government and Pharma/Business:

-I think the intersection between government and business is made very clear in Pharma: with the example of Apotext and their generic pricing being abnormally high in Canada relative to other developed countries.
-We can clearly see here that the government is supporting and advancing Trump/Macdonald/TommyDouglas-style economic nationalist interests and that we can clearly see here that the support of Pharma in the generic space has fascilitated a giant factory in Vaugh to be created.
-So, there are clearly benefits to getting close to government officials, convincing them that you are in fact a job creator that deserves special support from the government, and it’s potentially the case that funding and donating to political parties is definitely in play.
+I think the intersection between government and business is made very clear in Pharma: with the example of Apotex and their generic pricing being abnormally high in Canada relative to other developed countries.
+We can clearly see here that the government is supporting and advancing Trump/Macdonald/Tommy-Douglas-style economic nationalist interests and that we can clearly see here that the support of Pharma in the generic space has facilitated a giant factory in Vaugh etc. So, there are clearly benefits to getting close to government officials, convincing them that you are in fact a job creator (success begets success) that deserves special support from the government, and it’s potentially the case that funding and donating to political parties is definitely in play.
 This is donations activity is a problem because the political interests are mixed with the benefit to the self-interested political as well as the rationale for supporting local business in return for donations.
 And in fact, I’m sure Barry Sherman donated to both conservatives and liberals as they were both in attendance at his funeral.

 Getting close to government officials convincing them that you are in fact a job creator that deserves special support from the government, and its potential he the case that funding and donations to political parties are definitely in play.
 The convergence between government and business: what we perceive to be corruption may not in fact the corruption, or at least it may be just a mixture of 20% corruption and 80% good public policy.
 It’s very difficult to delineate whether getting funding from a pharmaceutical company to back your candidacy is an ethical violation, I am no lawyer thankfully.
 Certainly, we know politicians are usually not looked at very positively, neither is Pharma so these two groups are actually happy bedfellows in the pursuit of the public interest or is it their own interests?
 I’ll be taking this insight too the bank.